 XVII. d) & e) The proposed project does not involve construction of any roadways or other transportation design features, so there would be no change to current roadway designs that could increase traffic hazards.
 The siting of each affected facility is consistent with surrounding land uses and traffic/circulation in the surrounding areas of the affected facilities.
 Thus, the proposed project is not expected to substantially increase traffic hazards or create incompatible uses at or adjacent to the affected facilities.
-Emergency access at each affected facility is not expected to be impacted by the proposed project.
-Further, each affected facility is expected to continue to maintain their existing emergency access.
-Since PR 1420.1 involves only minor construction activities and sweeping three times a day would be the only operational impact, the proposed project is not expected to alter the existing long-term circulation patterns.
-The proposed project is not expected to require a modification to circulation, thus, no long-term impacts on the traffic circulation system are expected to occur.
+Emergency access at each affected facility is expected to continue to maintain their existing emergency access.
+Since PR 1420.1 involves only minor construction activities and sweeping three times a day would be the only operational impact, the proposed project is not expected to require a modification to circulation, thus, no long-term impacts on the traffic circulation system are expected to occur.